bigfix/developer.bigfix.com/site/reference/world.md

 # bes action status invalid signature : bes action status

 Returns the BES Action status corresponding to invalid signatures.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status irrelevant : bes action status

-Returns the BES Action status corresponding to irrelevance This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+Returns the BES Action status corresponding to irrelevance This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status locked : bes action status

 Returns the BES Action status corresponding to locking.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status offers disabled : bes action status

 Returns the BES Action status corresponding to disabled offers.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status pending downloads : bes action status

 Returns the BES Action status corresponding to pending downloads.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status pending login : bes action status

 Returns the BES Action status corresponding to pending logins.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status pending message : bes action status

 Returns the BES Action status corresponding to pending messages.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status pending offer : bes action status

 Returns the BES Action status corresponding to pending offers.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status pending restart : bes action status

 Returns the BES Action status corresponding to pending restarts.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status postponed : bes action status

 Returns the BES Action status corresponding to postponements.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status running : bes action status

 Returns the BES Action status corresponding to whether or not it is running.
-This result can be cast to a &lt;string&lt; format to give the text as shown in the console.
+This result can be cast to a &lt;string&gt; format to give the text as shown in the console.

 # bes action status unreported : bes action status